cscsCSCScscs/pyodbc/Cursor.md

 1. num_prec_radix
 1. interval_precision

-### Context manager
+## Context manager

-The Cursor object does support the Python context manager syntax (the `with` statement), but it's important to understand the "context" in this scenario.
+Cursor objects do support the Python context manager syntax (the `with` statement), but it's important to understand the "context" in this scenario.
 The following code:
 ```python
 with cnxn.cursor() as crsr:
     do_stuff